pietrobraione/sushi/README.md

 ## Generated tests

 The tests are generated in EvoSuite format, where a test suite is composed by two classes: a scaffolding class, and the class containing all the test cases (the actual suite).
+In case the `-evosuite_no_dependency` option is active, the scaffolding class will not be generated, and the suite will be composed by the actual suite class only.
 SUSHI will produce many suites each containing exactly one test case: If, e.g., a run of SUSHI generates 10 test cases, then in the directory indicated with the `-out` command line parameter you will find 10 scaffolding classes, and 10 actual test suite classes each containing exactly 1 test case.
-Note that you do *not* need the scaffolding class to compile and run the tests in the test suite classes, but these depend on JUnit and on the EvoSuite jar.
+Note that you do *not* need the scaffolding class to compile and run the tests in the test suite classes, but these depend on JUnit and on the EvoSuite jar (they will not depend on the EvoSuite jar when the `-evosuite_no_dependency` option is active).
 You can safely remove the latter dependency by manually editing the generated files, otherwise you need to put the EvoSuite jar used to generate the tests in the classpath when compiling and running the generated test suites.

 The generated files have names structured as follows: